 Château du Plessis-Bourré

-Yet another stunning château situated on an island in the middle of a lake, Château du Plessis-Bourré hasn’t been modified externally since it was built and still has a fully functional draw bridge.
+Yet another stunning château situated on an island in the middle of a lake, Château du Plessis-Bourré hasn’t been modified externally since it was built and still has a fully functional drawbridge.
 The high walls and turrets surround a huge courtyard and it has been well restored inside.
 Tickets cost 10€ (£7.35) with a guided tour.

 Château de Saumur

 Located between the Loire and Thouet rivers is the town of Saumur, surrounded by vineyards and the skyline is dominated by the Château de Saumur.
 It’s a short walk up the hill to the château, with a great view from the top.
-There are a few activities and exhibitions throughout and an open-air theater in use in July and August.
+There are a few activities and exhibitions throughout and an open-air theatre in use in July and August.
 Tickets cost 6€ (£4.40).

-If you want to visit a real life fairy tale castle then look no further than the incredible Château d’Ussé in the town of Rigny-Ussé.
+If you want to visit a real-life fairy tale castle then look no further than the incredible Château d’Ussé in the town of Rigny-Ussé.
 It is the castle that Charles Perrault had in mind when he wrote “Sleeping Beauty”, which is one of the worlds most famous fairy tales.
 In the towers are scenes from the story, along with exhibitions throughout and a beautiful garden and chapel.
 Tickets cost 14€ (£10.30).

-Even if you have time to visit all of these wonderful places there are still more to explore, such as the majestic Château de Chambord, the largest and most famous of them all the due to it’s distinctive French Renaissance architecture, or the Château du Clos Lucé, less impressive but it was home to Leonardo da Vinci for three years before he died, and you can see prototypes of his most imaginative creations.
+Even if you have time to visit all of these wonderful places there are still more to explore, such as the majestic Château de Chambord, the largest and most famous of them all the due to its distinctive French Renaissance architecture, or the Château du Clos Lucé, less impressive but it was home to Leonardo da Vinci for three years before he died, and you can see prototypes of his most imaginative creations.

 We rented an adorable cottage and drove to a different château every day.
 You can stop off in any little French town to pick up your daily bread, meat and cheese from the markets and drink enough wine to last a lifetime.
 It’s all so magical.